Blog

 3. Performance Qualification (PQ): The process of validating that the system is performing satisfactorily for its intended purpose and that requirements are verified/tested against the URS document.

-6. Create Validation Summary Report
+6. Create a Validation Summary Report

 7. Maintain System Release Documentation